This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 There is a serious problem with putting our waste problem onto individuals, and it’s worth calling that out here.
 People without ample time and financial resources are not likely candidates for alternative methods of reducing waste, many of which require both.
 How likely are you to set up a vermiculture bin in your home kitchen, if you’re working two jobs and struggling to make ends meet?
 (Not very.)
 Not to mention the mental drain of living in poverty—it leaves little space for problem solving waste solutions.
 This is to say nothing of corporate lobbies that are influencing what types of materials are used (and then trashed), as well as rampant “buy this!” marketing that makes people feel inadequate if they don’t have new stuff.

-The Five Rs can’t and won’t be a silver bullet to solving our waste problem (and subsequently bringing down our levels of carbon emissions), but they do offer a more fleshed out framework for thinking about the objects we bring into our lives and how we dispose of them.
-Awareness, perhaps, is a good first step.
+The Five Rs can’t and won’t be the only answer to solving our waste problem (and subsequently bringing down our levels of carbon emissions), but they do offer a more fleshed out framework for thinking about the objects we bring into our lives and how we dispose of them.

 Cart